mmadc0der/petty/README.md

 - Playful: Play with your pet 5 times
 - Well Fed: Reach 100% hunger
 - Happy Days: Reach 100% happiness
-- Energetic: Reach 100% energy
+- Fully Rested: Reach 100% energy
 - Evolution: Evolve your pet to the next stage
-- Master: Reach the final evolution stage
+- Master: Reach the Master evolution level
+- Eternal: Reach the Ancient evolution level
+- Dedicated: Interact with your pet for 7 consecutive days
+- Explorer: Try all available commands
+- Survivor: Keep your pet alive for 30 days

+## Technical Features

+- Modern C++17 features
+- noexcept specifiers for performance improvement
+- Using string_view instead of std::string where possible
+- Modular architecture with clear separation of responsibilities
+- Binary format for efficient data storage

+## Authors

+The Petty project is an educational project to demonstrate modern C++ capabilities.